philips-software/terraform-provider-hsdp/docs/guides/container_host.md

 Create request is the type of role to assign to the Cartel instance (really, an EC2 instance).
 While there are quite a few roles defined the only supported role today is `container-host`.
 This is why Cartel and Container Host are effectively interchangeable in conversations.

-~> Takeway: The Cartel REST API is used to provision Container-Host instances
+-> Takeaway: The Cartel REST API is used to provision Container-Host instances

-~> In the remainder of this guide when referring to `Container Host` we mean a Cartel instance provisioned with the `container-host` role

 ## The Container Host role

 The `container-host` role is not intended to replace Cloud Foundry for application deployment, but as a complement to Cloud Foundry.
 It can be used to deploy services not supported by HSDP Service Brokers, custom applications that do not work well on Cloud Foundry, or for administrative purposes.

+-> In the remainder of this guide when referring to `Container Host` we mean a Cartel instance provisioned with the `container-host` role

 ## When to use Container Host